mortbauer/markdown_rewritelink/README.md

 All rights reserved.

-This software is released under the modified BSD License.
+This software is released under the modified MIT License.